 Their contribution is supplemented by our Campaign Team, Watchdog Team and Literary Community Builders.
 And of course our members, advisors and friends, from leading indies to the writers who are just starting out on their self-publishing journey.
 Together, we are powerful.

 For more about who is involved in ALLi see: Our Team

 Can’t I find what ALLi offers elsewhere free of charge?

 There are many free forums and information streams online (including our own Self-Publishing Advice Blog) but ALLi brings together a dedicated team that helps to promote and elevate our members’ books as well as offering a campaigning voice and contacts within the industry.
 These contacts offer discounts to our members that repay the cost of subscription many times over.
 And many of our members earn more than they pay through our affiliate programme, by bringing their author friends into the organisation.
 Hear what our members have to say over here.

 What is ALLi’s attitude towards trade publishing?

-Through our ongoing “Open Up To Indie Authors” Campaign, we are helping to facilitate mutually beneficial partnerships with the publishing industry and book trade – publishers, bookstores, libraries, book clubs, festivals, literary events and reading agencies all over the world.
+Through our ongoing “Open Up To Indie Authors” Campaign and other guides, campaigns and associations, ALLi is helping to facilitate mutually beneficial partnerships between authors and the publishing industry and book trade – publishers, bookstores, libraries, book clubs, festivals, literary events, as well as reading agencies all over the world.